NHBC Claims: A Guide for New-Build Homeowners

 - No damages: NHBC covers repair costs, not compensation for inconvenience or distress

-- No loss of enjoyment: You can't claim for disruption while repairs are carried out
+- No loss of enjoyment: You can't claim compensation for inconvenience or distress, but Buildmark does pay reasonable alternative accommodation and storage costs if you have to move out while covered repairs are carried out

 Complex cases may need legal action